 High School Mathematics

-In response to students’ needs, North Plainfield High School has instituted a program, Math 9 Knowledge and Numeracy, which aims to strengthen math skills and understanding for its freshmen.
+In response to students’ needs, North Plainfield High School has instituted a double period program in PreAlgebra, Algebra 1 and Geometry, which aims to strengthen math skills and understanding for its students.
 Students who have demonstrated difficulty in attaining an understanding of basic mathematics concepts will take double periods of mathematics.
 These periods will meet consecutively and be taught by the same teacher.
 This will afford student the “gift of time” to explore difficult and challenging concepts in greater depth.
 Teachers have been trained in the use of this program and plan instructional activities that take advantage of the district’s technology, including interactive white boards, graphing calculators, and software.
 The additional time will also allow teachers to more readily accommodate students’ learning needs through differentiated instruction, small group work and individual attention.
 Frequent assessment will ensure that teachers know where students are achieving proficiency, and where they will need support.
 Support for classified students and those who are English Language Learners will be a critical component of this program; the district seeks to impress upon all students that academic success is within their reach!

-Courses in Geometry, Algebra 2 and Precalculus are offered at the college prep and honors level.
+Courses in Algebra 1, Geometry, Algebra 2 and Precalculus are offered at the college prep and honors level.
 Precalculus Honors may be taken in the high school as a concurrent enrollment course through Raritan Valley Community College, pending their results on the Accuplacer test offered each year.
 These students receive both high school and college credit for this course.
-In addition, students can take Calculus at the honors or Advanced Placement levels.
+In addition, students can take Calculus Honors, AP Calculus, or AP Statistics.